lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     - The *replacement_text* cab be any sequence of characters; not limited to just numbers.

-    - In the fahrenehit-to-celsius program,
+    - In the fahrenheit-to-celsius program,

     ```c
     #define LOWER 0 /* lower limit of table */